-In a nutshell, Building Regulations Applications form a critical step in ensuring your building or renovation project complies with established legal and safety standards.
 It’s essential to understand that these regulations cover diverse aspects such as structural integrity, fire prevention, accessibility, and energy efficiency.
 Engaging with this process early on helps you avoid potential compliance issues and fosters a seamless progression of your project.

-They affect, not just new buildings, but any significant alterations to existing buildings - they apply to both residential and commercial projects.
+The regulations affect, not just new buildings, but any significant alterations to existing buildings - they apply to both residential and commercial projects.

 There are seventeen sets of rules, known as documents.
 They are given legal status by the Building Act 1984.